Support This Website! Shop Here!

 When He wants to say something nice about mothers, He doesn't talk about human mothers.
 He talks about chickens.
 When a mother asks Him to cast demons out of her daughter, Jesus essentially calls her a bitch

 The epistles are really not any better.
-The best Paul can say is to honor the marriage bed, and get married if you aren't good enough to be celibate and you don't want to burn (in hell), but there really isn't much support for family formation in the epistles either.
+The best Paul can say is to honor the marriage bed.
+Get married only if you aren't good enough to be celibate and you don't want to burn (in hell).
 Paul explicitly says that family formation is an impediment to holiness.
+He finds it necessary to point out that marriage is not actually a sin.
 That's as positive as he gets about it.
+What a rousing endorsement of a divinizing, deifying sacrament!
+"Hey guys, I guess you can do it if it is truly the only way to avoid eternal damnation, and technically, it isn't actually a sin.... so.... "

 TLDR